-AE=adverse event, DC=discontinuation, NR=not reported $\Delta$ Ranges indicate differences between EM-I and EM-II; \ AEs of leuprorelin acetate were collected from the FDA Prescribing Information except where otherwise indicated; $\alpha$ Dlugi et al. (1990); $\beta$ Reported as nausea/vomiting; DMPA-SC=Subcutaneous depot medroxyprogesterone; $\beta$ All arms of PETAL reported a high proportion of women reporting hot flash.
+AE=adverse event, DC=discontinuation, NR=not reported Δ Ranges indicate differences between EM-I and EM-II; AEs of leuprorelin acetate were collected from the FDA Prescribing Information except where otherwise indicated; α Dlugi et al. (1990); β Reported as nausea/vomiting; DMPA-SC=Subcutaneous depot medroxyprogesterone; §AII arms of PETAL reported a high proportion of women reporting hot flash.

-Women who received placebo and elagolix 150 mg daily in the Phase III trials reported similar rates of discontinuation due to AEs (4.4-6.4%).
-Approximately 9-10% of women in the 200 mg twice daily arm discontinued study treatment due to adverse effects.
-Trials of leuprorelin acetate have reported low rates of discontinuation due to AEs (0-2%).
-In the PETAL trial of elagolix versus DMPA-SC, more patients in the DMPA-SC group discontinued therapy due to an adverse event (17% vs. 5% and 8% in the elagolix 150 mg and 75 mg groups, respectively).
+Women who received placebo and elagolix 150 mg daily in the Phase III trials reported similar rates of discontinuation due to AEs (4.4-6.4%).24 Approximately 9-10% of women in the 200 mg twice daily arm discontinued study treatment due to adverse effects.
+Trials of leuprorelin acetate have reported low rates of discontinuation due to AEs (0-2%).^{22,33} In the PETAL trial of elagolix versus DMPA-SC, more patients in the DMPA-SC group discontinued therapy due to an adverse event (17% vs. 5% and 8% in the elagolix 150 mg and 75 mg groups, respectively).23

 Serious AEs were uncommon in the elagolix trials across all intervention arms, although two deaths, not thought related to the drug, were reported in patients treated with elagolix.
-Changes in bone mineral density and lipid profiles from treatment remain an important safety consideration, though it is unknown if these changes will lead to future fractures or cardiac events.
-Both doses of elagolix significantly reduced bone mineral density at the lumbar spine, femoral neck and total hip compared to placebo in the Phase III trials, with the magnitude being dose dependent.
+Changes in bone mineral density and lipid profiles from treatment remain important safety considerations, though it is unknown if these changes will lead to future fractures or cardiac events.
+Both doses of elagolix significantly reduced bone mineral density at the lumbar spine, femoral neck and total hip compared to placebo in the Phase III trials, with the magnitude being dose dependent.24 The FDA prescribing information for elagolix includes a warning about dose- and duration-dependent decreases in bone mineral density that may not be reversible.16